 All patrons are required to clear their table and deposit garbage, recycling, food waste and soiled dishes to the dish return station.
 If student bring dishes, utensils or cups out of a dining facility, they will be required to return them back to the dining facility or residence waste management area.

-Appropriate attire, comprising of clothing and footwear, must be worn in the dining hall and servery.
-Actions which might jeopardize the safety of yourself or others are not permitted.
-Roller Blades and/or skates may not be worn in the dining hall; skateboards, longboards, and bicycles are not permitted.
+Appropriate attire, comprising of clothing and footwear, must always be worn in the dining halls and serveries.
+Actions which might jeopardize the safety of community members is not permitted.
+Roller blades and/or skates may not be worn in the dining halls or serveries; skateboards, longboards and bicycles are not permitted.

-Animals (except for service animals) are not permitted in Strachan Hall or the servery.
+Animals (except for service animals) are not permitted in the dining halls or the serveries.

-Alcoholic beverages are not permitted in the dining hall, unless for special licensed events, approved by the Office of the Dean of Students.
+Alcoholic beverages are not permitted in the dining halls or serveries, unless for special licensed events, which have been approved by the Office of the Dean of Students.